nntoan/capima/README.md

  self-update      Check latest version and performing self-update.
 ```

-Please note that you will need to switch to `capima` user in order to work with your app files.
+Please note that you will need to switch to `capima` user in order to work with your webapps.

 ```bash
 $ sudo su - capima